-The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and how to pre-order them
+The Samsung Galaxy S20 lineup is fully 5G — here’s how much every model costs and where to buy

 These phones also solidify 5G connectivity as standard across the lineup, whereas last year saw just one Galaxy S phone with the newest level of cellular data transfer.
 The S20+ and S20 Ultra phones support a slightly more advanced form of 5G known as millimeter wave, which operates at a higher, unused frequency of 24GHz, making room for larger data streams.

-So, how much do these new Samsung phones cost, and when is the Samsung Galaxy S20 release date?
-Well, prepare to wait a while to spend a lot of money.
+So, how much do these new Samsung phones cost, and what are the Samsung Galaxy S20 installment plans like?
+Well, prepare to spend a lot of money.

+Updated on 03/06/2020 by Joe Osborne: Added updated stock details and updated language for timeliness.

-Samsung Galaxy S20 price
+Samsung Galaxy S20 price (unlocked and retailer)

 - source